| CVE |

 CVSS v3.1 |

-| This vulnerability exists in Digisol DG-GR6821AC Router due to use of default admin credentials at its web management interface.
-An attacker with physical access could exploit this vulnerability by extracting the firmware and reverse engineer the binary data to access the hardcoded default credentials stored in the firmware of the targeted device.
+| This vulnerability exists in ZKTeco WL20 due to storage of admin and user credentials without encryption in the device firmware.
+An attacker with physical access could exploit this vulnerability by extracting the firmware and reverse engineer the binary data to access the unencrypted credentials stored in the firmware of targeted device. |

 | This vulnerability exists in Philips lighting devices due to storage of Wi-Fi credentials in plain text within the device firmware.
 An attacker with physical access could exploit this by extracting the firmware and analyzing the binary data to obtain the plaintext Wi-Fi credentials stored on the vulnerable device.